dcalab/p4-mapreduce-w17-public/spec/Spec.md

 ### Input Partitioning - [Master]

-To start off the Map Stage, the Master should scan the input directory and divide the input files in ‘X’ equal parts (where ‘X’ is the number of map tasks specified in the incoming job).
+To start off the Map Stage, the Master should scan the input directory and partition the input files in ‘X’ equal parts (where ‘X’ is the number of map tasks specified in the incoming job).
 After partitioning the input, the Master needs to let each worker know what work it is responsible for.
 Each worker could get zero, one, or many such tasks.
 The Master will send a JSON message of the following form to each worker (on each worker’s specific TCP socket), letting them know that they have